Analysis | Everything vs. something vs. nothing

 So, at that hearing on Tuesday, we heard familiar things.
-We heard politicians saying things that they were expected to say and that they'd said before.
-It's a ritual so deeply familiar that Sen. Ted Cruz (R-Tex.) could disparage it as “ridiculous theater” — implying that his side's response was valid and his opponents' cynical.
+We heard politicians saying things that they were expected to say and that they’d said before.
+It’s a ritual so deeply familiar that Sen. Ted Cruz (R-Tex.) could disparage it as “ridiculous theater” — implying that his side’s response was valid and his opponent’s cynical.

 The more insightful commentary, though, came from Sen. John Neely Kennedy (R-La.).
 He used a not-uncommon analogy to rationalize his political side’s expected response.